 Photographs by Tom Schelling.

-The fast-paced book I couldn't put down, the coolest statement sports bra and more!
+The fast-paced book I couldn't put down, the coolest statement sports bra, a genius travel hack and more!

 These teens have spent lots of time with the elderly, providing companionship and forming unlikely bonds.
 They have major goals, too, from helping to lessen the effects of memory loss to going to medical school and working with older generations.
 All six winners make the future look pretty bright...